dkonar/godot-openmpt/README.md

 ## Problems?

 Open an issue, I'll be happy to take a look.
 I can't guarantee support though, I'm just a solo hobby developer, but I'm more than willing to take feedback or try to help if I can.

+### Common Issues

+**M1 Mac: Plugin not loading or crashing**
+- Try running the M1 compatibility fix script (see M1/Apple Silicon Compatibility section above)
+- Make sure you're using the universal binaries from the latest release

+**Build issues on macOS**
+- Ensure you have Xcode command line tools installed: `xcode-select --install`
+- Make sure CMake is properly detecting your architecture
+- Check that all submodules are properly initialized: `git submodule update --init --recursive`